Itoh–Tsujii inversion algorithm

 This algorithm is fast because steps 3 and 5 both involve operations in the subfield GF(p).
 Similarly, if a small value of p is used, a lookup table can be used for inversion in step 4.
 The majority of time spent in this algorithm is in step 2, the first exponentiation.
 This is one reason why this algorithm is well suited for the normal basis, since squaring and exponentiation are relatively easy in that basis.

+This algorithm is based on the fact that GF(p^{m})^{*} is a cyclic group of order p^{m}-1.